The Desert

 this is animals of the desert [ scorpion animal desert ]

-to the vicissitudes of this harsh environment.
+Humans living in and on the fringes of deserts have developed unique lifestyles that usually feature nomadism—a fluid way of life that is able to adapt swiftly and creatively to the vicissitudes of this harsh environment.
 Some of the world’s earliest civilizations— including those of ancient Egypt and Mesopotamia—formed on the margins of great deserts, where the strenuousness of life called for the utmost in human endeavor.

 this is animals in the desert [ Chameleon animal desert ]